 - Stroke Association: We give care and support to stroke victims to make life after stroke a reality.

-The keywords for each charity (stroke and cancer) are in both parts of the impact statement so supporters can easily tell at a glance what the charity does and why.
+The keywords for each charity (stroke, cancer, and emergency) are in both parts of the impact statement so supporters can easily tell at a glance what the charity does and why.
 And the language is simple, emotive and powerful, so people immediately know the impact of their donation.